ax4-silva/Training-Project-3-Couting-Machine/README.md

-Counting Machine
+# Counting Machine

-Skills :

-HTML/CSS Proficiency:

-Understanding of HTML5 structure and semantics.
-Styling web pages using CSS3 for layout and design.
-JavaScript Fundamentals:

-Knowledge of JavaScript for creating interactive web applications.
-Implementing functions for incrementing and decrementing values.
-DOM Manipulation:

-Ability to manipulate the Document Object Model (DOM) to update the user interface dynamically.
-Event Handling:

-Handling user inputs and events (e.g., button clicks) to trigger actions in the application.
-Basic Web Development:

-Combining HTML, CSS, and JavaScript to create a cohesive web application.
-Understanding the workflow of front-end development.
-Version Control:

-Familiarity with Git for version control and collaboration on projects.
-Summary
+## Summary
-The Counting Machine project is a simple web application designed to help developers practice their skills in HTML, CSS, and JavaScript.
+The **Counting Machine** project is a simple web application designed to help developers practice their skills in HTML, CSS, and JavaScript.
 It focuses on creating an interactive counting interface that allows users to increment and decrement a value, reinforcing fundamental web development concepts.

+## Skills

+### HTML/CSS Proficiency
+- Understanding of HTML5 structure and semantics.
+- Styling web pages using CSS3 for layout and design.

+### JavaScript Fundamentals
+- Knowledge of JavaScript for creating interactive web applications.
+- Implementing functions for incrementing and decrementing values.

+### DOM Manipulation
+- Ability to manipulate the Document Object Model (DOM) to update the user interface dynamically.

+### Event Handling
+- Handling user inputs and events (e.g., button clicks) to trigger actions in the application.

+### Basic Web Development
+- Combining HTML, CSS, and JavaScript to create a cohesive web application.
+- Understanding the workflow of front-end development.

+### Version Control
+- Familiarity with Git for version control and collaboration on projects.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript